 Before a new flowering stem grows is a good time for re-potting.
 Remove the plant from its current pot and untangle the roots, cutting out any old or dead ones.

 Place in a slightly larger pot using a moist specialist orchid medium such as Orchid Focus that’s mix containing free draining graded bark, blended with coconut fibre chips.
-There’s also a re-potting kit available that contains all you need including new pot, mix and clips.
+There’s also a re-potting kit available that contains all you need including a new pot, mix and clips.